3mdeb/news-and-ideas/_posts/2018-03-23-minnowboard-turbot-remote-firmware-flashing-with-remote-testing-environment.md

 * Advantage described above allows to keep order and eliminate time wasting for items search and connect.
 * Reduced number of hardware requirements for the user.
-Now he needs only a computer with a net connection and installed tools.
+Now he needs only a computer with a network connection and installed tools.

 Selected RTE functionality:
 * SPI with a header,